cicero884/homework_judge/README.md

 A program for auto judge homework
 feature:
-1. auto detect source file of student
+1. Auto detect source file of student

-2. you can judge different part with different command
+2. You can judge different part with different command

-TODO:
-parallele execute
+3. Execute every student multithread